Skip to content

 2. If the Court directs it, payment for carrying out the function of being a Deputy.

-1. They believe that it is necessary in order to prevent the person from being harmed; and
+3. They believe that it is necessary to do the act in order to prevent the person from being harmed; and

 Restraint is defined under the Mental Capacity Act as: